cappuu02/Cybersecurity-Sapienza/Network Infrastructures/Polverini/Introduction to Optical Network (Polverini 1-2-3).md

 ![[100.png]]
 ## OLT (Optical Line Terminal)
-==OLTs== are used at either end of a point-to-point link to multiplex and demultiplex wavelengths .
+==OLTs== are used at either end of a point-to-point link to multiplex and demultiplex wavelength.
 It is composed by three functional elements:
 - Transponders
 - Wavelength multiplexers
 - Optical amplifiers (gives power to the signal)

-**Transponder (O-E-O)**, adapts the signal coming in from a client of the optical network, and vice versa, converts the signal into a wavelength that is suited for use inside the optical network
+**Transponder (O-E-O)**: A transponder adapts the signal received from a client device in an optical network.
+It converts the signal from its original wavelength or format into one that is optimized for transmission within the optical network.
+This process involves converting the incoming optical signal into an electrical signal (Optical-to-Electrical), processing it, and then converting it back into an optical signal (Electrical-to-Optical) at the appropriate wavelength for the network.
 - adds OTN overhead (OPU, ODU, OTU, FEC, etc.)
 - monitors the bit error rate of the signal at the ingress and egress points in the network
 - OLT also terminates an optical supervisory channel (OSC)